MusicalNinjaDad/FizzBuzz/docs/dev-environment.md

     If you want to run it directly `docker run -it ghcr.io/musicalninjas/pyo3-devcontainer:latest`.
 The source is at [MusicalNinjas/devcontainers-pyo3](https://github.com/MusicalNinjas/devcontainers-pyo3)

     I like to use fedora for my dev environment base as it provides the most up-to-date versions of tools via the package manager dnf, I also like to keep the environment as clean as possible, with only the tools that the project needs.
-You'll find similiarly named packages in most distros.
+You'll find similarly named packages in most distros.

     ??? abstract "**`MusicalNinjas/devcontainers-pyo3/Dockerfile`** - full source"
         ```Docker